 La mamma di Pietro ha creato un Forum Italiano ACC per il sostegno.

-Visit 6 year old Kearstin who has ACC and read her journals.
-I have had the pleasure of corresponding with Kearstin's mom and she is a very warm, caring person.
+Kearstin had ACC and has gone to Heaven to be with God.
+Her mom has kept journals that you can read.
+I have had the pleasure of corresponding with Kearstin's mom and she is a very warm, caring person and friend.

 Gabe's Page